ActiveInferenceInstitute/CEREBRUM/CEREBRUM/Supplement_F_6_Future_Directions.md

 3. Regular interdisciplinary workshops and conferences
 4. Collaborative publications in cross-disciplinary journals

-## F.11 Conclusion: A Comprehensive Research Agenda
+## 6.10 Conclusion: A Comprehensive Research Agenda

-The future directions outlined in this appendix establish a comprehensive research agenda for the CEREBRUM framework.
+The future directions outlined in this supplement establish a comprehensive research agenda for the CEREBRUM framework.
 This agenda spans theoretical developments, practical implementations, and interdisciplinary applications, providing a roadmap for researchers and practitioners to extend and apply the framework.

 The successful pursuit of these directions will transform CEREBRUM from an initial theoretical framework into a comprehensive ecosystem of tools, methods, and applications that advance our understanding of cognitive modeling and intelligence production.
 By addressing the technical challenges and research opportunities identified here, the community can realize the full potential of case-based cognitive modeling across multiple domains and applications.